Giuseppe Giovinco: Style of play

-Giovinco is a quick, agile, and diminutive creative forward, with good technique, who usually plays as a second striker, but is also capable of playing as an attacking midfielder.
+Giovinco usually plays as a second striker, but is also capable of playing as an attacking midfielder.
 He has also been used as a winger on occasion.

 Personal life

 Although Giovinco was born in Torino, his father Giovanni is originally from Bisacquino in the Province of Palermo, Sicily, while his mother Elvira is from Catanzaro in Calabria.
 His older brother Sebastian is also an ex footballer who played as a forward; the two brothers grew up together playing in the Juventus Youth Academy.